 The platelet-rich plasma contains the growth factors that help repair blood vessels, promote the healthy growth of cells, and stimulate collagen synthesis.
 It is considered an effective treatment for people with alive hair roots as it rejuvenates roots, promotes hair growth, and makes hair strands stronger and thicker.

 As PRP involves the substance extracted from your own blood, there is a low risk of allergic reaction.
 Mild pain, inflammation, scalp tenderness, headache, itching, and minor bleeding is normal at the injection site.

 PRP is effective for both men and women, especially with androgenetic alopecia.
 Balding men women with thin hair can go for the treatment.

 People suffering from lupus and thyroid diseases are not considered ideal for PRP because their hair loss is due to the illness and the medication.
 Therefore, they will likely observe hair fall even after PRP.

 People with blood disorders, skin cancer, and clotting disorders should avoid PRP sessions.

 The Bottom Line

 Platelet-rich Plasma is an increasingly popular treatment for hair loss.
 Many celebrities and renowned personalities from different fields have been benefited from PRP.
 The process is almost painless and requires zero recovery time.
 In addition, it blesses you with peace of mind knowing you will get the natural results because it is your own hair that is growing.

 One size fits all does not go for the PRP.
-At James Christian Cosmetics, Dr. Christian examines your hair loss and creates a customized plan for you.
+At James Christian Cosmetics, we examine your hair loss and creates a customized plan for you.
 No matter if you are experiencing a receding hairline, thinning, or balding, PRP can help.
 Contact us to book your appointment at James Christian Cosmetics.